How to help young people with tech skills from getting drawn into cyber crime

 - Cyber-dependent crimes (or ‘pure’ cyber crimes) are offences that can only be committed using a computer, computer networks or other forms of information communications technology (ICT).
 An example of a cyber-dependent crime is gaining unauthorised access into someone’s computer network, this can also be called ‘hacking’.

-- Cyber-enabled crimes (such as fraud, the purchasing of illegal drugs and child sexual exploitation) can be conducted on or offline, but online may take place at unprecedented scale and speed.
+- Cyber-enabled crimes (such as fraud, the purchasing of illegal drugs and child sexual exploitation and abuse) can be conducted on or offline, but online may take place at unprecedented scale and speed.

 Examples of cyber crime include: